François Gagnon (journalist)

-François Gagnon (born 26 February 1963) is a Canadian sports journalist who has covered the Montreal Canadiens for more than 30 years.
-Exclusively with Réseau des sports since 2013, Gagnon has written regular columns on the Canadiens while appearing as a commentator during televised hockey broadcasts.
+François Gagnon (born 26 February 1963) is a Canadian former sports journalist who covered the Montreal Canadiens for more than 30 years.
+Exclusively with Réseau des sports from 2013 to 2026, Gagnon wrote regular columns on the Canadiens while appearing as a commentator during televised hockey broadcasts.
 He previously covered the Canadiens writing for Le Soleil and La Presse, and covered the Ottawa Senators for Le Droit.
-The Professional Hockey Writers' Association recognized his career with the Elmer Ferguson Memorial Award in 2025, and credited him for a willingness to share opinions, write controversial articles, and being the voice of hockey for the French language in Canada.
+The Professional Hockey Writers' Association recognized his career with the Elmer Ferguson Memorial Award in 2025, and credited him for a willingness to share opinions and write controversial articles, and for being the voice of hockey for the French language in Canada.

 Early life and education

 François Gagnon was born in Quebec City on 26 February 1963.
 Growing up in Quebec City, he regularly watched the Canadian French broadcast of Hockey Night in Canada and read books about ice hockey.
 He later worked in landscaping and for a moving van company, then studied at Cégep de Sainte-Foy and Algonquin College in Ottawa.